ENCCS/hpda-python/content/performance.rst

 Broadcasting
 ~~~~~~~~~~~~

-Basic operations of numpy are elementwise, and the shape of the arrays should be compatible.
+Basic operations of NumPy are elementwise, and the shape of the arrays should be compatible.
 However, in practice under certain conditions, it is possible to do operations on arrays of different shapes.
 NumPy expands the arrays such that the operation becomes viable.